ishkining/100-days-web-python/README.md

 Unfortunately, I can not login into Heroku(might be for sanctions) and sendgrid, but I know all about this sort of things.

+### 69-72 days - DRF - 13.08 15:08

+This was fun, however I know a lot about it, so it was not so hard